metno/metapi-auth/README.md

 -------------------------

 By default, this installation uses an in-memory database.
 For production and sometimes testing this is not really useful.

-In order to use a postgresql database create a file, conf/auth.conf, and populate it with something like this:
+In order to use a postgresql database for development, create a file, conf/development.conf, and add lines like these:

-db.authorization.driver=org.postgresql.Driver
-db.authorization.url="jdbc:postgresql:bora"
-db.authorization.user=bora
-db.authorization.password="password"
+  db.authorization.driver = org.postgresql.Driver
+  db.authorization.url = "jdbc:postgresql://localhost:5432/authorization"
+  db.authorization.user = metapi
+  db.authorization.password = "password"

-Also make sure to create an empty database with the correct name before running the application.
+Then create an empty database using createdb:

-JDBC driver for postgresql is included in dependencies, so you should not have to install that manually.
+  $ createdb authorization

+And create a user 'metapi' with a password of your choice for the metapi.

+  $ createuser metapi -P